renaissance-publishing/renaissance/content/chapters/26-items.md

 because they are effective even when made with poor metal, and because they require little training for a user to be minimally effective.
-Because much of their length is wooden, axes are lighter and faster than swords—though they also offer more force behind a blow, because they are heavily weighted towards the head.
+Because much of their length is wooden, axes are lighter and faster than swords — though they also offer more force behind a blow, because they are heavily weighted towards the head.
 For the same reason, they are slightly more capable of defeating armor, thanks to focusing a greater force on a smaller point of impact.